navikt/codelabs/k8s-nais-tutorial.md

 This tutorial walks you through Kubernetes basics and will introduce you to the features the [NAIS](https://nais.io) platform provides you.

 ### About Kubernetes
 [Kubernetes](https://kubernetes.io) is a system for deploying and managing containerized applications.
-Not familiar with containers?
-Don't worry, you will learn about it in this tutorial as well.

 ### About NAIS
 NAIS is [NAV](https://nav.no)'s application infrastructure platform built to increase development speed by providing our developers at NAV with the best possible tools to develop and run their applications.
-The platform based on Kubernetes and provides additional tools and components that our developers might need.
+The platform is  based on Kubernetes and provides additional tools and components that our developers might need.

 ## Prerequisites
 Duration: 3:00